-The RRS lends securities to firms on a temporary basis through its custodian bank, State Street Corporation (Custodian) to approved borrowers.
-During the fiscal year, the Custodian acted as an agent of the RRS and received cash or other collateral, including securities issued or guaranteed by the United States government, for the securities lent.
+Prior to August 2020, the RRS lent securities to firms on a temporary basis through its Custodian, to approved borrowers.
+The Custodian acted as an agent of the RRS and received cash or other collateral, including securities issued or guaranteed by the United States government, for the securities lent.